Computer-Science-Student-Network/CTF-Docker-Individual-Instances/README.md

 # CTF-Docker-Individual-Instances
 This will eventually be a python flask server to automatically create seprate docker containers for CTF challenges
 ## Setup
-install the following packages: `pip install docker Flask-APScheduler`
+install the following packages: `pip install docker`

 ## Usage
 Modify `config.json` to what is appropriate.
 Also modify `image_map.json` to align with the format `"alias": "container_name"`